min2ha/ukwa-site/content/target/40049/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Passion, The impact of War on families 100 years apart recording living, and past stories

 Project that integrates genuine memories, original live music and song to create a poignant, sometimes funny, vivid and surprising take on the effect of war on combatants and families alike.